E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/index.rst

 Ludwig: A lattice Boltzmann code for complex fluids
 ---------------------------------------------------

-The modules listed here account for the modifications of the code Ludwig, carried out within the ECAM project.
+The modules listed here account for the modifications of the code Ludwig, carried out within the E-CAM project.

 .. toctree::
     :glob: